Montenegro entry requirements for India passport holders

 Must be valid for at least 3 months beyond your departure date from Montenegro

-Your passport needs at least 3 months of validity after your planned exit from Montenegro.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required
+Your passport needs at least 3 months validity after your planned exit from Montenegro.
+Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.Required

 Return or onward ticket